-Fig. 4b expands this study by presenting the spectral RIA characteristic of an OF that was pre-treated at 1 MGy, again at the peak of a 5-min irradiation at 14 Gy/s (4.2 kGy since the start of the irradiation, shown in the inset) and the recovery after 10 minutes from the irradiation end.
-It is easy to notice the absence of the OA band at 620 nm which is coherent with its lack of recovery shown in Fig. 4a.
+Fig. 4(b) expands this study by presenting the spectral RIA characteristic of an OF that was pretreated at 1 MGy, again at the peak of a 5-min irradiation at 14 Gy/s (4.2 kGy since the start of the irradiation, shown in the inset) and the recovery after 10 min from the irradiation end.
+It is easy to notice the absence of the OA band at 620 nm, which is coherent with its lack of recovery shown in Fig. 4(a).
 This result suggests the room temperature stability of the related defects.
-After the pretreatment, the IR-RIA is strongly reduced (~12 dB/m for the pristine sample and $\sim 2 \text{ dB/m}$ for the pre-treated sample) and the transient losses recorded during this second irradiation recover completely after 10 minutes.
+After the pretreatment, the IR-RIA is strongly reduced ( $\sim 12$ dB/m for the pristine sample and $\sim 2$ dB/m for the pretreated sample), and the transient losses recorded during this second irradiation recover completely after 10 min.
 The RIA related to the bands absorbing below 350 nm is reduced by a factor two for the pretreated sample.
-It still has a permanent component after a 10 minutes recovery period.
-In this spectral analysis, it was confirmed that the most interesting wavelengths for this ULL-PSCF are in the infrared domain.
+It still has a permanent component after a 10-min recovery period.
+In this spectral analysis, it was confirmed that the most interesting wavelengths for this ULL-PSCF are in the IR domain.
 Indeed, the band at 620 nm is now integrated inside the permanent attenuation of the fiber after it was irradiated.
-The large band in the UV-visible below 500 nm could have some interesting behaviors, but only the tail of this large OA band is visible, so additional experiments are needed to discuss about the potential of this spectral region for radiation detection.
-About the large IR band, as the peak of the band is close to 1310 nm and the kinetics of longer wavelengths are similar to this peak, only less sensitive, we decided to focus our in-depth analysis at 1310 nm, the 2nd telecommunication window.
+The large band in the UV-VIS below 500 nm could have some interesting behaviors, but only the tail of this large OA band is VIS, so additional experiments are needed to discuss about the potential of this spectral region for radiation detection.
+About the large IR band, as the peak of the band is close to 1310 nm and the kinetics of longer wavelengths are similar to this peak, only less sensitive, we decided to focus our in-depth analysis at 1310 nm, the second telecommunication window.

-B. RIA kinetics at 1310 nm: 5min
+B. RIA Kinetics at 1310 nm: 5 min

-Fig. 5a presents the RIA kinetics at 1310 nm of the Vascade optical fiber when exposed to the first of the two irradiation sequences presented in Section III.C, called '5min'.
+Fig. 5(a) presents the RIA kinetics at 1310 nm of the Vascade OF when exposed to the first of the two irradiation sequences presented in Section III-C, called "5 min."
 The black curve reports the kinetics for a pristine fiber.
 This figure highlights clearly the peculiar behavior of the pristine OF: there is a very quick increase of the IR-RIA during the irradiation and a fast decrease to a low level after the end of each irradiation.
-In both figures, the times at which the X-ray tube turns ON and OFF are clearly recognizable thanks to the RIA peaks.
+In both figures, the times at which the X-ray tube turns ON and OFF are clearly recognizable due to the RIA peaks.
 We can also see that the permanent losses of the pristine fiber grow with the accumulated dose, whereas the transient ones decrease.
 This decrease in sensitivity while the dose is increasing is also shown in the reduced height of the peaks for the red and blue curves.
-These two curves represent the results for the samples that were pre-irradiated at 1 and 2 MGy.
-Since the reference signal over which the RIA is calculated is acquired just before the start of the first irradiation step, at time equals to 0 in the figure, the RIA here reported for the pre-treated samples takes only into account the induced losses caused by this new series of irradiations.
-This approach highlights the absence of permanent RIA during these irradiation runs and, consequently, the stability of the permanent RIA induced during the pre-treatment at 1 or 2 MGy.
-The RIA kinetics at this wavelength returns readily close to 0 just after irradiation.
-So, the main contribution in all of these curves comes from the transient RIA.
-Their peak values when exposed to the maximum dose rate stabilize around a similar value as the accumulated dose increases.
-The fluctuations observed in the permanent losses of the red and blue curves can be explained by the short fiber length paired with the decrease in sensitivity induced by the pre-irradiation.
+These two curves represent the results for the samples that were preirradiated at 1 and 2 MGy.
+Since the reference signal over which the RIA is calculated is acquired just before the start of the first irradiation step, at time equals to 0 in the figure, the RIA here reported for the pretreated samples takes only into account the induced losses caused by this new series of irradiations.
+This approach highlights the absence of permanent RIA during these irradiation runs and, consequently, the stability of the permanent